 But if you’ve ever tried to sell your services to these leads, you’ll know they usually aren’t worth the trouble.
 You spend tons of time chasing ‘low-quality’ prospects, wasting your effort and money and dealing with a lot of frustration.

 Bottom line: Cheap leads are not anywhere as cheap as they first seem.
+They come with poor close rates, more cancellations, and hidden costs that frustrate you and your team.

 1. You’re Not Buying Leads.
 You’re Paying to Enter a Competition.